lukes/nanook/README.md

 ```
 #### Restoring a wallet from seed

-If you previously created a wallet somewhere else, or if you rebuilt your node, you can restore a wallet on it:
+If you previously created a wallet somewhere else, or if you rebuilt your node, you can restore the wallet:

 ```ruby
 Nanook.new.wallet.restore(wallet_id)